 Schematics are available to purchasers of the PCBs and will only be sent via e-mail when the board(s) are shipped.

 You can edit these to suit your own panel design or print it out to use as a drilling template.

 ASV.fpd Frontplatten Designer file for 5U wide MOTM format module.

 To read these files you will need a copy of 'Frontplatten designer' from Schaeffer.
 The program also features on-line ordering.
 The company are based in Berlin in Germany and will send out panels to anywhere in the world.
 Delivery to the UK normally takes around ten days.
 For North American users you can also order your Schaeffer panels from Front Panel Express.

-Two ASVs fitted into a 5U high 19" rack case from 'All Metal Parts' with a pair of their 5U modular rack rails to hold the modules in place.
-This particular case is 300mm deep, however, since each ASV is only 55mm deep a much shallower case could be used.
-The power supply can be built onto a 5U blank panel fitted to the rear of the case.
+Two MU format ASVs fitted into a 5U high 19" rack case from 'All Metal Parts' with Synthesizers.com's 19" rack rails to hold the modules in place.
+This particular case is 200mm deep.
+The smaller control knobs are Davies 1900H clones.
+The power supply is built onto a 5U blank panel fitted to the rear of the case.